-- twice the Time Average of the Raise Response starting at the Contingency Event Time and endingbetween 1 s and 6 s from the FDT, excluding any very fast raise service provided and any Inertial Response, and capped at the peak active power change; and - (b) twice the Time Average of the Raise Response between 6 s and 60 s from the FDT, excluding any Inertial Response and capped at the peak active power change, that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp (or Fast Frequency Ramp if the FCAS Provider is also a Very Fast FCAS Provider) from 50 Hz to the Raise Reference Frequency while this price band is enabled.
+- (a) twice the Time Average of the Raise Response starting at the Contingency Event Time and ending 6 s from the FDT, excluding any Inertial Response; and - (b) twice the Time Average of the Raise Response between 6 s and 60 s from the FDT, excluding any Inertial Response,

+7.2.
+Specification of Fast Lower Service in Market Ancillary Service Offer that the FCAS Provider making the market ancillary service offer expects would be delivered at the relevant connection point in response to a Standard Frequency Ramp from 50 Hz to the Lower Reference Frequency while this price band is enabled.